 - Don’t use WordPress just because everyone else does: WordPress may power a quarter of the internet, but many developers complain that its a large mess of legacy code with all kinds of potential security issues.
 However, you should use it when you have a good reason to, like plugins you will definitely need or if your team are WordPress pros and know what they’re doing.
-Otherwise, consider running on wordpress.com or another specialized hosting provider to save you from the maintenance work.
+Otherwise, consider a reliable managed Wordpress hosting provider or even wordpress.com to save you from the maintenance work.

 - Check if a static site generator will meet your needs: If your site only changes rarely though or if your editors are willing to learn Markdown or a bit of HTML, a static site generator like Jekyll or Middleman might be a good option.
 Page speed is becoming and more and more important search engine ranking factor and nothing beats the speed of statically pre-generated HTML pages.
 Just remember, you won’t have a backend and updates might be too technical for some people.

 These are the foundation of how your site will look and behave when actual users come to it.